Geometry of three-dimensional manifolds with positive scalar curvature: Proof of Theorem

-When $\left( M,g\right) $ has finitely many ends and finite first Betti number, assume that $D$ is chosen such that all representatives of $ H_{1}\left( M\right)$ lie in $D$ and $M\setminus D$ has maximal number of ends.
-The following result follows as Lemma \ref{l}, and is essentially contained in \cite{MW, LT2}.
+We now turn to the proof of Theorem \ref{A3}.
+Since $M$ is assumed to have finite first Betti number and finitely many ends, we may assume that $D\subset M$ is large enough so that all representatives $H_1(M)$ lie in $D$ and $M\setminus D$ has the maximal number of ends.
+The monotonicity formula in Lemma \ref{M} gives the following integral estimate.

-\begin{lemma} Let $\left( M,g\right) $ be a parabolic complete manifold with finite first Betti number and finite number of ends.
-Then $l\left( t\right) $ is connected for all $t\geq 1.$ \end{lemma}